Wodie/p25link/README.md

-# P25NX2 Software
+# P25Link Software

-P25NX2 is a program that let you connect your Quantar repeater or DIU 3000 to multiple HAM networks as P25NX, P25Link, and P25-MMDVM.
+P25Link is a program that let you connect your Quantar repeater or DIU 3000 to multiple HAM networks as P25Link, P25NX, and P25-MMDVM.
 It use the v.24 port on Quantar/DIU 3000, a Cisco router 28xx and a Raspberry Pi.

 # Current release features:

+## For P25Link network:
+Voice talk groups TBD.

+TMS (text messages) implemented if repeaters are on P25Link network.

+Page functionality implemented if repeaters are on P25Link network.

+Repeater Scan mode with priority index for talk groups.

+Local and remote courtesy tones.

 ## For P25NX network:
 Voice talk groups 10100 to 10599.